Steve McQueen’s great escape: inside the actor’s former Malibu mansion

-There’s nothing cooler than a crisp sea breeze.
-Except, perhaps, for Steve McQueen.
-Famously dubbed ‘The King of Cool’, McQueen drifted into Los Angeles in the mid-1950s and went on to become one of the 20th century’s highest-paid, most highly regarded film stars.
+There’s nothing cooler than a crisp ocean breeze.
+Except, perhaps, Steve McQueen.
+Famously dubbed ‘The King of Cool’, The Thomas Crown Affair actor drifted into Los Angeles in the late-1950s and went on to become one of the 20th-century’s highest-paid, most revered film stars.

-His taste is the stuff of legend.
-Whether it’s a simple pair of Persol sunglasses or his enduring, iconic style, McQueen knew how to draw a fine line between rugged and refined.
+His taste is the stuff of legend – whether it’s a simple pair of Persol sunglasses or his enduring, iconic style, McQueen knew how to draw a fine line between rugged and refined.
 And that goes double when it comes to his homes.
-And this — the sand-whipped, sun-baked former Malibu beach house of the star — stands testament to that.
+And this — the sand-whipped, sun-baked one-time Malibu beach house of the big-screen icon and his wife Ali MacGraw, which has been updated several times and recently hit the market for $17m via Coldwell Banker Realty — stands testament to that.

-With five bedrooms and bathrooms spread over the 3,307 square foot beachfront getaway, it’s also the perfect place to entertain — and likely the scene of many evenings McQueen spent relaxing with his own friends, including Don Gordon and Joe Turkel.
+With four bedrooms and five bathrooms spread over the 4,335-square-foot getaway, it’s also the perfect place to entertain — and likely the scene of many evenings McQueen spent relaxing with his own friends, including Don Gordon and Joe Turkel.

-McQueen was also renowned on the motor racing scene — and had a deep love for anything with at least two good wheels and an powerful engine.
-And, whether his famous Jaguar XKSS ‘Green Rat’ or his custom Métisse Mk3 motorcycle, the actor needed somewhere safe and secure to keep his motors.
+McQueen, who had a deep love for anything with at least two good wheels and a powerful engine, was also renowned on the motor-racing scene.
+And, whether it was his famous Jaguar XKSS ‘Green Rat’ or his custom Métisse Mk3 motorcycle, the actor needed somewhere safe and secure to keep his motors.

-Thankfully, 31508 Victoria Point Road has a double garage that is more than up to the task.
-Hidden away from the handsome beachfront cove, it’s the perfect place to protect even the oldest vintage cars from salty spray.
+Thankfully, this spot on Victoria Point Road has a deep garage that is more than up to the task.
+Discreetly hidden away, it’s the perfect place to protect even the most precious of vintage vehicles from salty spray.

 But this wasn’t the only sandy spot in McQueen’s property portfolio.
-The actor’s affinity for the outdoors was also evident in Palm Springs, where the actor kept a winter home.
+The actor’s affinity for the outdoors was also evident in Palm Springs, where he kept another getaway home.

 But we’d go for the beach house every time.
-With the wind in your hair, the thrum of your retro motorcycle in your ears and privacy worthy of an Oscar-nominee, McQueen’s Malibu beach house is a sun-soaked slice of Californian lore.
+With the wind in your hair, the thrum of your retro motorcycle in your ears and privacy worthy of Tinsel Town royalty, McQueen’s Malibu escape is a sun-soaked slice of Californian lore.